Cici-16/Yue.Mei24/README.md

 ## 5. How to Run the Project
 1. Ensure Python (3.8+) with `pandas` and `matplotlib` is installed.
 2. Download the `.ipynb` file and open it in Jupyter Notebook or VS Code.
 3. Run all cells sequentially.
-The code will output five charts and print key results.
+The code will output six charts and print key results.
 4. View the generated visualisations and insights.

 ---